scholarslab/GenericXmlImporter/README.md

     Note that in these examples, the identifier field is "Dublin Core:Title" (the same examples in CsvImport use "Dublin Core:Identifier").

+10. `test_mag.xml`

+    "Metadati Amministrativi e Gestionali" ([Mag]) is an xml format similar to [Mets].
+It is used in Italy to manage administrative data about digitalized documents.

+    To try it, select the format "Manage", the identifier field "Dublin Core:Identifier", the sheet "mag2document.xsl", check the option "Intermediate stylesheet" and add these parameters: `< base_url = http://localhost/path/to/omeka ><document_path =  >`.
+    If local paths are allowed in Csv Import (fork only), they may be: `< base_url = /path/to/omeka ><document_path =  >`.
+    The parameter "document_path" depends on the structure of the folders where are saved files and the way they are set in xml files.
+For this test, it should be empty.
+Other parameters of the xsl sheet can be set similarly.
+    These parameters should be removed for other test files.

 If your xsl sheet builds a csv file with "Csv Report", "Mixed records" or "Manage" format, they can be  imported directly without mapping.
 "Mixed" and "Manage" formats can be used only with the [Csv Import Full] fork.
 These formats